Data-4-Climate-Action-Edinburgh/home/_posts/2025-mm-dd-Insert-the-blogpost-title-here.md

 I am delighted to write of our latest good works.

 Please see [our new Publications page](/home/Publications) where you can find our latest analysis.

 Here's a publication [ABCD report published on the ECCAN website](https://www.eccan.scot/d4cae-report).
 It is in HTML format for accessibility, but is also available in a PDF version for portability, the content in the two is identical.

 The report describes a bunch of data about climate action and climate impacts affecting Edinburgh.
 Several months' work has gone into this!
+I wrote about some aspects of the project in an earlier blogpost: <https://data-4-climate-action-edinburgh.github.io/home/2025-06-05-The-ABCD-2025-Report-The-making-of/>

 I want to thank all the volunteers who kindly provided input and feedback - a superb team effort!